Lihui-Chen/Awesome-Medical-Image-SR/README.md

 # Awesome Medical Image SR

-We collected many awesome medical image SR methods and common benchmarks in this repository.
+We collected many awesome medical image super-resolution (SR) methods and common benchmarks for medical image SR in this repository.